Khoi0703/Netflix_Disney_EDA/README.md

 9. **Annual and Quarterly Averages**: Compute average close prices by year and quarter for a segmented time analysis.

-## How to Use

-1. Load the notebook and run each cell sequentially.
-2. Explore the visualizations and analysis to gain insights into the stock price trends and relationships.
-3. Modify or extend the analysis to include other metrics or visualizations as desired.

 ## Insights

 Key takeaways from this analysis include: